devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 The CI pipeline can receive container images from an external source via webhook API.

-You can use Devtron for deployments on Kubernetes while using your CI tool such as Jenkins or CircleCI.
-External CI features can be used when the CI tool is hosted outside the Devtron platform.
+You can use Devtron for deployments on Kubernetes while using an external CI tool such as Jenkins, Github actions, Gitlab CI or CircleCI.
+External CI feature can be used when the CI tool is hosted outside the Devtron platform.
+However, by using an external CI, you will not be able to use some of the Devtron features such as Image scanning and security policies, configuring pre-post CI stages etc.

 * Create a [new](https://docs.devtron.ai/usage/applications/create-application) or [clone](https://docs.devtron.ai/usage/applications/cloning-application) an application.